bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-02-25-Udacity-1_Intro_Programming-1_Intro_Web_Dev_2026_02_25.md

 Link to Udacity course: [Link](https://www.udacity.com/course/intro-to-programming-nanodegree--nd000).

-**All rights of the images found in these notes go to Udacity unless explicitly noted.**
+**All rights of the (often wonderful) images found in these notes go to Udacity unless explicitly noted.**

 We will learn the foundations of four of the most popular languages: HTML, CSS, Javascript, and Python.